 The therapeutic use of pets has gained more attention and widespread acceptance as it continues to bring measurable benefits to all kinds of needs.
 It even has an acronym; HAI research (for human–animal interaction) is the study of the association between pet caregiving and physical and mental health.

 The benefits of pet visits include:

 - Bringing back memories

-- Encourage activity
+- Encouraging activity

 - Providing unconditional love

 Healthcare experts say that hospice patients are noticeably more active and responsive during and after animal visits.
-But hospice teams, patients families don’t need statistics and research to see that pets can bring about change that no amount of human intervention or medicine seems to accomplish.
+But hospice teams, patients and families don’t need statistics and research to see that pets can bring about change that no amount of human intervention or medicine seems to accomplish.